csebooks/operating-systems/content.en/security-and-protection/_index.md

 The general model of protection can be viewed abstractly as a matrix, called an **access matrix**.
 The rows of the access matrix represent domains, and the columns represent objects.
 Each entry in the matrix consists of a set of access rights.
 Because the column defines objects explicitly, we can omit the object name from the access right.
 The entry access(_i,j_) defines the set of operations that a process executing in domain _Di_ can invoke on object _Oj_.

 To illustrate these concepts, we consider the access matrix shown in Figure 17.5.
-There are four domains and four objects—three files (_F_1, _F_2, _F_3) and one laser printer.
-A process executing in domain _D_1 can read files _F_1 and _F_3\.
-A process executing in domain _D_4 has the same privileges as one executing in domain _D_1; but in addition, it can also write onto files _F_1 and _F_3\.
-The laser printer can be accessed only by a process executing in domain _D_2.
+There are four domains and four objects—three files ( _F_ 1, _F_ 2, _F_ 3) and one laser printer.
+A process executing in domain _D_ 1 can read files _F_ 1 and _F_ 3.
+A process executing in domain _D_ 4 has the same privileges as one executing in domain _D_ 1; but in addition, it can also write onto files _F_ 1 and _F_ 3.
+The laser printer can be accessed only by a process executing in domain _D_ 2.

 The access-matrix scheme provides uswith themechanism for specifying a variety of policies.
 The mechanism consists of implementing the access matrix and ensuring that the semantic properties we have outlined hold.
 More specif- ically, we must ensure that a process executing in domain _Di_ can access only those objects specified in row _i_, and then only as allowed by the access-matrix entries.